danielarmbruster0314/CleanArchitectureDemo/README.md

 # CleanArchitectureDemo
-This Project Is For My learning purposes to bes understand how to implement and create a Clean Architecture application as well as verticle slice archtecture.
+This Project Is For My learning purposes to Create a Enterprise Application that utilizes a varation between the Clean Architecture Application Pattern and the Verticle Slice Application Pattern.
+Before revieweing these I want to research and define the common  enterprise application design patterns.With Each pattern I will define its pros and cons.
+I may come back and update this to also include there best use cases.

 # Different Types of Application Architecture:
 ### 1. Monolithic Architecture (All-in-one)